 In its response to the Department for Education consultation Accelerated degrees: widening student choice in higher education, TIGA pointed out that mature students are more likely to study STEM subjects including Computer Science and video games degree courses, which is positive for the industry.
 Increasing the number of STEM and Computer Science graduates is essential for the future of the video games industry, which depends on highly skilled workers to create ground-breaking new games and compete on a global level.

 Accelerated degrees offer the same qualifications and are quality-assured in the same way as a standard degree, but delivered over a shorter, usually two-year timespan.
-Providers already offering accelerated degrees report on more engaged students, positive employer feedback and the opportunity to attract a wider pool of applicants, including mature students who often want to retrain and enter the workplace more quickly.
+Providers already offering accelerated degrees report a number of benefits, such as more engaged students, positive employer feedback and the opportunity to attract a wider pool of applicants, including mature students who often want to retrain and enter the workplace more quickly.

 For employers, individuals who have retrained are often especially valuable.
 They can bring fresh perspectives and ideas gained from their previous careers.

-Dr Richard Wilson OBE, Chief Executive of TIGA, said:
+Dr Richard Wilson OBE, Chief Executive Officer of TIGA, said:

-“TIGA welcomes accelerated degrees as they will attract mature students who are more likely to study STEM and Computer Science.
-Having the option of studying for a less expensive, less time-consuming degree will encourage many people to retrain and reskill which could help to boost productivity and reduce skills shortages.
+“TIGA welcomes accelerated degrees as they could potentially attract mature students who are more likely to study STEM subjects, such as Computer Science.
+Having the option of studying for a less expensive, less time-consuming degree could encourage more people to retrain and reskill which in turn could help to boost productivity and reduce skills shortages.

 “The video games industry depends on highly skilled graduates to compete on a global level.
-We welcome sensible measures that will encourage more people to study STEM subjects relevant to the video games industry including Computer Science, which will help our industry maintain its world leading position.
+We welcome sensible measures that will encourage more people to study subjects relevant to the video games industry in order to enable our industry to maintain its world leading position.